 All pupils will be considered for a place at Clayton St John following the Bradford Council Guidelines and our Admissions Policy.
 All applications from pupils with Special Educational Needs or who have a disability will be treated fairly using the same criteria as all other applications and as outlined in the parent’s guide above.

-The majority of admissions to Foundation Stage 1 take place over the first few weeks of the Autumn term.
+The majority of admissions to Nursery take place over the first few weeks of the Autumn term.
 Children are offered places according to their position on the waiting list.
 Parents/Carers can put their child's name on the waiting list as soon as the child is born.

-We currently allocate 78 places in our Foundation Stage 1 class.
+We currently allocate 68 places in our Nursery.
 If at point of admission we have more children on the waiting list than available places we refer to the local authorities’ Oversubscription Criteria as detailed in our Admissions Policy.

-It is important to note that allocation to the Foundation Stage 1 class at Clayton St John CofE Primary School does not guarantee your child a place in the Foundation Stage 2 (Reception Class).
-Please see our Policy on Admissions to Foundation Stage 2.
+It is important to note that allocation to the Nursery at Clayton St John CofE Primary School does not guarantee your child a place in the Reception.
+Please see our Policy on Admissions to Reception.

 Our Reception caters for 60 children between the ages of 4 and 5 years.
 Children enter school in the academic year they become five.
 There is one admissions date per year, early in September (i.e. at the start of the school year).
 Therefore, parents/carers who would like their child to be admitted to this school during the year their child is five should ensure that they complete the application form by the date stipulated on the form and send to Admissions.